-This is the King & Garmin panel on our IFR trainer 152.
-Panel: GNS430W (WAAS) (#1 CDI is an HSI, VOR/LOC glideslope); KX-155 navcom (#2 CDI is VOR/LOC glideslope); dual Garmin G5's, electronic flight instruments ('mini glass cockpit'); KR-87 ADF; dual PTT's, GMA342 audio panel (has instant play back of transmissions); Garmin ADS-B 'in & out' (live traffic and weather* on GPS screen) $100/hour
+The Mighty Juliette Yankee!
+Below, the King & Garmin panel on our IFR trainer 152.
+Panel: GNS430W (WAAS) (#1 CDI is an HSI); KX-155 navcom (#2 CDI is VOR/LOC glideslope); dual Garmin G5's, electronic flight instruments ('mini glass cockpit'); KR-87 ADF; dual PTT's, GMA342 audio panel (has instant play back of received calls); Garmin ADS-B 'in & out' (live traffic and weather* on GPS screen) $110/hour

 Aircraft was inside a hangar at time of photo

 2559U "Cap" (for Captain America!) is a 172D, and has the WAAS GNS430 like the rest of the planes, plus he has an additional Garmin 496 GPS unit with a very nice moving map display.
 Cap is a day/night 'VFR only' aircraft, with a single VOR, and is perfect for all of your private pilot training.
 Cap has ADS-B in and out, with the traffic displaying on the screen of the Garmin GNS430W unit.
-In Spring 2020 a complete top overhaul with new Millenium cylinders was completed.
-Cap rents for $115 per hour.
+Cap rents for $125 per hour.

 1610M "Mike" C-182P.
-Garmin GNS530, Garmin G5 HSI, PS Engineering 6000 audio panel, JPI EDM 900 total engine monitoring system, Lynx 9000 transponder (touch screen, weather, winds aloft, ATAS traffic utilizing ADS-B in and out) Mike has a brand new LyCon overhauled engine, ported and polished for over 30 hp more power than factory new.
+Garmin GNS530, GNS430W, Dual Garmin G5's, PS Engineering 6000 audio panel, JPI EDM 900 total engine monitoring system, Lynx 9000 transponder (touch screen, weather, winds aloft, ATAS traffic utilizing ADS-B in and out) Mike has a brand new LyCon overhauled engine, ported and polished and testing out at 264 hp.
 The C182 is for dual training only for high performance sign offs. $175/hour

 65H "Hank" - a 1947 Stinson Voyager 108-2 with an astounding total airframe time of less than 1800 hours since new.
-At the time of this update, the Stinson now has its brand new overhauled engine (Southern Aero - Franklin specialists), and we are awaiting the mechanics to install the dual brakes, then the avionics upgrades to a Garmin GNS430 and an Appareo ESG transpoder (ADS-B out) and ForeFlight on the iPad mini (ADS-B in) this is a very nicely equipped plane!
-The Stinson is for dual training only for tailwheel sign offs. $125/hour
+At the time of this update, the Stinson now has its brand new 165 hp overhauled engine (Southern Aero - Franklin specialists).
+With a Garmin GNS430 and an Appareo ESG transpoder (ADS-B out) and ForeFlight on the iPad mini (ADS-B in) this is a very nicely equipped plane!
+The Stinson is for dual training only for tailwheel sign offs. $130/hour

 The * is to warn pilots that NO weather is real live time.
 There is ALWAYS a delay, which can be as high as 8 minutes or more.
 NEVER get too close to weather, based on what you see on a screen. a